c0deta1ker/MatBase/README.md

 - Physics Constants Database: This is a MATLAB function that loads in many physics constants that can be used for data processing, or modelling of physical systems.
 Accessible in MATLAB via 'physics_constants()'.

+- Crystallography Database: Contains some MATLAB functions for extracting / viewing the unit cells in both real and reciprocal space, calculate the Brillouin zone, and extract 2D slices through the Brilluoin Zone for data analysis.
+You can translate and rotate the 2D slices as you wish.
+For some examples of how to use these functions, see the ‘CrystallographyExamples.mlx’ file.

 - Electron Inelastic Mean Free Path Database (eIMFPD): This is a local MATLAB database that compiles the optical data from the NIST Electron Inelastic-Mean-Free-Path Database (http://dx.doi.org/10.18434/T48C78) so that the results can be easily called and accessed within MATLAB.
 This is accessible in MATLAB via 'get_eimfpd_props()'.
 Furthermore, predictive eIMFP formulas's are also available using the (1) Universal, (2) TPP-2M and (3) S1 & S2 formalisms.

 - Photoionisation Cross-Section and Asymmetry Database (PIXSAD): This is a local MATLAB database that compiles the photoionisation cross-section and asymmetry parameter data of the elements.
 This is useful when modelling the total photoelectron intensity that originates from a given layer of a sample when performing ARPES / XPS experiments.
 Accessible in MATLAB via 'get_pixsad_props()'.

 - Photoionisation Energy and Fluorescence Database (PIEFD): This is a local MATLAB database that compiles the photoionisation energy and fluorescence yield data of the elements.
 Accessible in MATLAB via 'get_piefd_props()'.

 ## MATLAB Version control